jgraichen/redmine_dashboard/README.md

 - Category
 - Version

+Filters are saved per project, so you always have your preferred settings when changing a project.

-Dashboard contains two different issue views, a card view and a list view.
-Both view modes show issue id, tracker, title, done ratio.
+Dashboard contains two different view modes: card view and list view.
+Both show issue id, tracker, title, done ratio.
 Card view also shows assignee and version.

-The border color indicates the issue priority.
-More important issue will be shown first in a column.
+**Colors**

+- Issue priority is indicated by color of left border.
+- Overdue issues are red outlined.

+**Options**

+- Change assignee to current user when an issue is moved.

 Custom Fields